aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/vba-project/check-if-vba-code-is-signed/_index.md

 ---
 title: Check if VBA Code is Signed with JavaScript via C++
 linktitle: Check if VBA Code is Signed
 type: docs
 weight: 100
 url: /javascript-cpp/check-if-vba-code-is-signed/
 description: Learn how to check if the VBA code project is signed using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

-Aspose.Cells allows the user to check if the VBA code project is signed or not.
-Please use the [**VbaProject.isSigned()**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#isSigned--) property to check if the VBA code project is signed or not.
+Aspose.Cells allows the user to check if the VBA code project is signed.
+Please use the [**VbaProject.isSigned()**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#isSigned--) property to determine whether the VBA code project is signed.

 {{% /alert %}}

-The following code explains how to check if the VBA code is signed or not using the [**VbaProject.isSigned()**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#isSigned--) property.
-You can use any of your excel files to test this code.
-For testing purposes, you can use [this excel file used in the code](5115032.xlsm).
+The following code explains how to check if the VBA code is signed using the [**VbaProject.isSigned()**](https://reference.aspose.com/cells/javascript-cpp/vbaproject/#isSigned--) property.
+You can use any of your Excel files to test this code.
+For testing purposes, you can use [this Excel file used in the code](5115032.xlsm).

 ## **Check if VBA Code is Signed in JavaScript**

 ```html
 <!DOCTYPE html>